Soft-Wet-Bot/base/CONTRIBUTING.md

 - [QUESTIONS, SUGGESTIONS AND REQUESTS](#questions-suggestions-and-requests)
 - [SECURITY VULNERABILITIES](#security-vulnerabilities)

-## All contributions will be under AGPL 3.0
+## All contributions will be under MIT license

 GitHub has a synopsis of it here: https://github.com/Soft-Wet-Bot/base/blob/main/LICENSE